justSomeResearchCode/LLMRestraintInOnlineResearch/1_README.md

-In this repository you can find HTML/JavaScript code to restraint LLM use in online research tools.
+In this repository you can find HTML/JavaScript code to restraint LLM use in online research tools that based on web-browsers.

 Please note that all HTML code run JavaScript code.
 If you only want to use JavaScript code, you will find it in the HTML files as well between <script> </script> brackets.